 A Feast for Crows

-Cersei then sends Osney on a mission.
-He is to be caught seducing and bedding Queen Margaery Tyrell.
-Then King Tommen I is to send him to the Wall as punishment, where he can kill the new Lord Commander of the Night's Watch, Jon Snow.
-Cersei promises Osney a pardon and lordship when both these tasks are completed.
-Margaery responds to Osney's advances with nothing but teasing, however, so Cersei hatches a new scheme.
-She tells Osney to go the the new High Septon (known as the High Sparrow) and falsely confess to bedding Margaery and two of her three cousins.
+Cersei names Osney as the sworn shield of King Tommen I Baratheon so that the knight can be close to Margaery.
+The young queen responds to Osney's advances with nothing but teasing, however, so Cersei hatches a new scheme.
+She tells Osney to go the new High Septon (known as the High Sparrow) and falsely confess to bedding Margaery and two of her three cousins.
 Cersei then lets him bed her again to make sure he obeys.

-During his torture, the Blue Bard is forced to list those he claims are Queen Margaery's secret lovers.
-Among them is Ser Osney.
+During his own torture, the Blue Bard is forced to list those he claims are Queen Margaery's secret lovers, including Osney.
 Osney confesses to the High Sparrow, who has Margaery and her cousins arrested.
-However, the High Sparrow is suspicious of Osney's confession.
-He has never heard a confession from a man so pleased to be guilty.
-The High Sparrow then has Osney tortured to verify his confession.
-Under that duress, Osney tells a different story, which implicates Cersei in the death of the previous High Septon and in having sexual relations with Osney.
+The High Sparrow is suspicious, however, as he has never heard a confession from a man so pleased to be guilty.
+The High Sparrow then has Osney whipped to verify his confession.
+Under that torture, Osney tells a different story, which implicates Cersei in the death of the previous High Septon and in having sexual relations with Osney.
 This news allows the High Sparrow to arrest Cersei on similar charges to those of Margaery.

 A Dance with Dragons